Kenosha City Council majority votes to support American Jobs Plan

-The Kenosha City Council threw its collective hat into the ring to support the American Jobs Plan that aims to fix infrastructure within communities and create employment opportunities.
+The Kenosha City Council threw its collective hat into the ring to support President Joe Biden's American Jobs Plan, which aims to fix infrastructure within communities and create employment opportunities.

-The council voted 16-1 Monday night on a resolution that backs the ambitious proposal which is currently estimated at $2.3 million, with about a $1.7 trillion to fix the nation's aging infrastructure.
+The council voted 16-1 Monday night on a resolution that backs the ambitious proposal that's currently estimated at $2.3 trillion, with about a $1.7 trillion allotment to fix the nation's aging infrastructure.
 Ald.
 Dave Paff cast the dissenting vote.

 Ald.
 Curt Wilson, the resolution’s primary sponsor, said the city has a number of infrastructure projects that could potentially benefit from funding in the jobs plan that would offset costs.

-• the north harbor walkway, estimated at $1.2 million for design and construction costs
+• North harbor walkway, estimated at $1.2 million for design and construction costs.

-• a proposed future wastewater treatment plant expansion, estimated at upward of $100 million
+• Proposed future wastewater treatment plant expansion, estimated at upward of $100 million.

-• a program for replacing lead plumbing service lines throughout Kenosha estimated at $7-$10 million
+• Program for replacing lead plumbing service lines throughout Kenosha estimated at $7 to $10 million.

-• additional salt storage and accompanying infrastructure for the Kenosha’s west side, (estimate not available)
+• Additional salt storage and accompanying infrastructure for Kenosha’s west side (estimate not available).

-“The president’s American Jobs Plan will help municipalities and communities like ours all over the country,” he said.

-Wilson said recent polls showed “strong bipartisan support” among registered voters for the jobs plan.
+Wilson said recent polls showed “strong bipartisan support” among registered voters for the jobs plan, although Republicans in Congress are objecting to the high price tag and the fact that the bill includes funding for projects that the GOP believes fall outside the scope of traditional infrastructure needs.

-“With that, I’m very optimistic that the parties in Washington along with the White House will finalize the terms of the American Jobs Plan sometime in the future,” he said.
+“With that, I’m very optimistic that the parties in Washington, along with the White House, will finalize the terms of the American Jobs Plan sometime in the future,” Wilson said.

 Jobs plan setback